 count++;

-} while (count < 5);
+} while (count < 5);What Happens Here:

-• However, because the do-while loop executes the actions before checking the condition, the message is printed once before the loop ends.
+do-whileloop executes the actions before checking the condition, the message is printed once before the loop ends.

 When to Use while and do-while Loops

-• while: Use this loop when you want actions to run only if the condition is true.
+while: Use this loop when you want actions to run only if the condition is true.do-while: Use this loop when the actions should run at least once, regardless of the condition.

 Handy Features for Loops

-1. break — Exit the Loop Early:
+break— Exit the Loop Early:

-If you need to stop the loop before it naturally ends, use break.
+If you need to stop the loop before it naturally ends, usebreak.

 int count = 0;